ThibaultJanBeyer/cheatsheets/Git-Cheatsheet.md

 **git rm** –– remove file
 git rm -f –– to remove it when it’s already in the index
 git rm --cached –– keep on hard drive but remove from being tracked
-git rm log/\*.log –– removes all files that have the .log extension in the log/ directory
+git rm log&sol;&bsol;&ast;.log –– removes all files that have the .log extension in the log/ directory
-git rm \*~ –– removes all files that end with ~
+git rm &bsol;&ast;~ –– removes all files that end with ~
 **git mv file-from file-to** –– to rename a file
 **git branch -d branch-name** –– delete the branch

 ###Ignoring
 Create a .gitignore file and write in that file:
-*.[oa] –– ignore any files ending in “.o” or “.a”
+&ast;.[oa] –– ignore any files ending in “.o” or “.a”
-*~ –– ignore all files that end with a tilde (~) which is used by many text editors such as Emacs to mark temporary files
+&ast;~ –– ignore all files that end with a tilde (~) which is used by many text editors such as Emacs to mark temporary files
 ####Rules
 Blank lines or lines starting with # are ignored.
 Standard glob patterns work.
 You can start patterns with a forward slash / to avoid recursivity.
 You can end patterns with a forward slash / to specify a directory.
 You can negate a pattern by starting it with an exclamation point !.
-* matches zero or more characters
+&ast; matches zero or more characters
 [abc] matches any character inside the brackets (in this case a, b, or c)
 ? matches a single character
 [0-9] matches any character between them (in this case 0 through 9)
-a/**/z would match a/z, a/b/z, a/b/c/z, and so on.
+a/&ast;&ast;/z would match a/z, a/b/z, a/b/c/z, and so on.
 Example
-*.a –– no .a files
+&ast;.a –– no .a files
 !lib.a –– but do track lib.a, even though you're ignoring .a files above
 /TODO –– only ignore the TODO file in the current directory, not subdir/TODO
 build/ –– ignore all files in the build/ directory
-doc/*.txt –– ignore doc/notes.txt, but not doc/server/arch.txt
+doc/&ast;.txt –– ignore doc/notes.txt, but not doc/server/arch.txt
-doc/**/*.pdf –– ignore all .pdf files in the doc/ directory
+doc/&ast;&ast;/&ast;.pdf –– ignore all .pdf files in the doc/ directory
 Templates: https://github.com/github/gitignore

 ###Renaming